adamriggs/ConverseHackathon/README.md

-### Getting sample JSON data

-Make a curl request and save the response to a text file

-    curl http://hackathon.indabamusic.com/samples\?instruments\=Drums\&\per_page\=99999 > data/json/drums.json

-### Scraping IDs from JSON data
+### Getting and scraping IDs from sample JSON data

-Run `scraper.rb` and input the name of the json file without the .json extension
+Run `scraper.rb` and input the name of the instrument (this is used as the argument for the api endpoint 'instrument' parameter)

     ruby scripts/scraper.rb
-    Input json file name to scrape ids from (do not include .json extension):
+    Input instrument name to scrape ids from:
     > bass

 ### Notes to self